tslilyai/edna/README.md

 NOTE: Currently API keys and other disguise IDs are not emailed, but rather printed out as logs on the server.
 API keys act as a user's "password," and can be used to rederive their private key.

 ## Misc Details
-The benchmark scripts relies on the following files (paths can be changed in the scripts if necessary, e.g., if not running on CloudLab):
+The benchmark scripts rely on the following files (paths can be changed in the scripts if necessary, e.g., if not running on CloudLab):
 * `/related_systems/qapla/lib`: contains Qapla library files used in `applications/websubmit-rs/qapla-server/build.rs`.
 These were built via `make` in `related_systems/qapla` and `related_systems/qapla/examples`; you should not have to rebuild them if using the provided image.
 * `/data/lobsters_edna_messages_and_tags.sql`: contains the
     database with generated Lobsters data for the Lobsters benchmark.
 Used in